A ten-minute daily meditation practice is essential for maintaining a physical, mental, emotional, and spiritual balance.

 Holding our breath after breathing in should be an easy task, but holding our breath after breathing out might be a struggle.
 If we find ourselves gasping for air, we should reduce the count for all the steps in this exercise.
 It is also extremely important to always remain relaxed; we should never force or rush a breath.
 As we hold our breath in, we are actually fulfilling our ego with an abundance of materialistic desires and pleasures, but as we hold our breath out, we find ourselves in a state cleansed of our ego, and aligned with our soul.
 In this state, the ego will surely resist; we must remain patient.

-- If we desire to increase the count, we must do so while holding the breath out; before breathing in;
+- If we desire to increase the count, we must do so after holding the breath out; while breathing in;

 The Forth Exercise (counting with our fingers)